EGR304-2026-F-201/EGR304-2026-F-201.github.io/docs/Appendix/App-Team-Org.md

 1. We will change project roles every two weeks.
 2. We will have the roles assigned in a round-robin fashion, each role will have a corresponding number.
-3. We will have open communication and let all group members know
+3. We will have open communication and make it known to group members if one can't meet the expectations
+4. If we need to adjust the roles and responsibilities, members will take initiative to adjust their involvement if needed.
+5. Milestones will be tracked via a checklist in the main discord.
+6. Technical responsibilies will be assigned based on each member's preferred technical focus.

 ## Conflict Recognition & Resolution